panyulia/CAddAdd-Script/README.md

  - C/C++语言转javascript语言
+ -
  - C/C++ language to JavaScript language
+ - Comment at the beginning and end of the script element to be recognized as C++ code, for example
+ - /*
+ -  #include <iostream>
+ -  using namespace std;
+ - */
 <!---
 panyulia/panyulia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.